alpha187/NewHOA/README.md

 The current playable countries are: Arstotzka, Cobrastan.

 Planned Features:
-National Focuses for United Federation
+National Focuses for United Federation,
 Custom GFX for units